architest/pymeeus/docs/source/ex-Saturn.rst

     print_me("Saturnicentric latitude of the Earth", round(B, 3))

-    # Saturnicentric latitude of the Eart: h16.442
+    # Saturnicentric latitude of the Earth: 16.442

     print_me("Saturnicentric latitude of the Sun", round(Bprime, 3))